lyndon025/playtested/src/content/article/2023-06-27-action-packed-hack-and-slash-now-live-with-its-final-beta-test-beta-impressions-phantom-b.md

 ---
-title: "Action-packed hack and slash now live with its final beta test!| Beta Impressions: Phantom Blade: EX"
+author: lyndonguitar
+category: Review
-description: "Phantom Blade: Executioners offers a fast-paced experience that requires players to utilize two-button abilities along with dodge/roll, jump, and parry/block actions.
-The game provides a plethora of unlockable abilities/skills that can be mixed, matched, and synergized to create amazing combos."
+description: 'Phantom Blade: Executioners offers a fast-paced experience that requires players to utilize two-button abilities along with dodge/roll, jump, and parry/block actions.
+The game provides a plethora of unlockable abilities/skills that can be mixed, matched, and synergized to create amazing combos.'
+featured: false
 pubDate: 2023-06-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "phantom-blade:-executioners"]
+tags:
-featured: false
+- taptap
+- phantom-blade:-executioners
-thumb: ""
+thumb: ''
+title: 'Action-packed hack and slash now live with its final beta test!| Beta Impressions:
+  Phantom Blade: EX'
 ---

 Phantom Blade: Executioners offers a fast-paced experience that requires players to utilize two-button abilities along with dodge/roll, jump, and parry/block actions.
 The game provides a plethora of unlockable abilities/skills that can be mixed, matched, and synergized to create amazing combos.